kaushik123in/chat/readme.rst

 #######################################
-Simple Login Chat with Codeigniter and Vue JS
+Login & Chat with Codeigniter and Vue JS
 #######################################

 1. PHP version : 7.0